How to Organize Your Refrigerator—and Keep It That Way

 Step 2: Clean the fridge

 If you can’t recall the last time you cleaned your fridge from top to bottom, it’s time.
-But first, learn how to deep clean a refrigerator and scan these eco-friendly cleaning products.
+But first, learn how to deep clean a refrigerator (these are the best fridge cleaners for the job) and scan these eco-friendly cleaning products.
 Now that your fridge is empty, follow these steps:

 - Thoroughly wipe all walls, shelves, drawers and compartments with a soft cloth dampened with warm water and mild dish soap.